 Not surprisingly, the fusion of pop culture and tech

 innovation has inspired a myriad of expert opinions.
+They study the patterns and offer credible inputs.
 Digital culture

 commentators and tech historians have weighed in on the phenomenon.
+It is a paradox how things can be right while being wrong and vice-versa.
 They have

 often cited this moment as emblematic of the unexpected intersections between

 celebrity culture and technological innovation.
+Both of them came together to revolutionize the internet.
 One notable interview featured

 in a prominent technology magazine declared…